It is the stuff of fairy tales, or magical fantasies, maybe science fiction.

-And to grow outside systems of domination and exploitation that threaten to abuse and create fear.
+And further, to relate and grow outside systems of domination and exploitation that threaten to abuse and create fear.

-So whether we focus our efforts on cultivating a liberated existence first from within us, or instead in our environments through socially-engaging community organizing, both paths lead us into the wild unknown, to a reality of life outside domination, hierarchies, and exploitation.
+So whether we focus our efforts on cultivating a liberated existence first from within us, or instead in our environments through socially-engaging community organizing, both paths lead us into the wild unknown.
+Towards wild unknowns existing within a reality of life outside domination, hierarchies, injustices, poverty, violence, war, powerlessness, hopelessness.

 Thus, this wild unknown of “liberation” means looking for something never, ever seen. even rarer than Bigfoot, if that helps drive my point home…